Connected Vehicle Support for Arizona Roles and Responsibilities

 StakeholderRole and Responsibility

-Exchange road network conditions from traffic sensor and surveillance data collection to other systems for distribution.
+Exchange road network conditions from traffic sensors and surveillance data collection systems to other systems for distribution.

-Tracking and managing the configuration of the field equipment.
+Track and manage the configuration of the field equipment.

-Providing, modifying and maintaining software applications on connected vehicle roadside equipment.
+Provide, modify and maintain software applications on connected vehicle roadside equipment.

-Collecting, filtering, compiling, retrieving and archiving metadata for traveler data, emergency response data, to connected vehicle roadside equipment from vehicles, roadside equipment or other personal devices.
+Collect, filter, compile, and archive metadata for traveler data, emergency response data, to connected vehicle roadside equipment from vehicles, roadside equipment or other personal devices.

 AZTechConnected Vehicle Roles and Responsibilities for AZTech are defined in the MAG Regional Architecture.